readthedocs/blog/adding-markdown-support.rst

 Read the Docs & Sphinx now support Commonmark
 =============================================

-Read the Docs has long been built on top of Sphinx as it's primary technology.
-Sphinx for a long time has been built on top of reStructuredText as it's primary input mechanism.
+Read the Docs is built on top of Sphinx, which has always relied on reStructuredText as an input mechanism.
 We have long heard from folks that they want to write documentation in Markdown, as well as RST.

-Now the time has arrived where this is possible.
+Today we are announcing that this is now possible!
 With the standardization of Markdown into `Commonmark`_, we have the ability to support a markup language with a proper spec.
 `recommonmark`_ is the bridge that allows Commonmark to be used inside Sphinx.